iifl-logo

 General

-Despite the rising interest rates and external headwinds, the domestic demands remain resilient.
-The inflation is expected to anchor down to the pre-pandemic levels by the end of 2024.
-The broad-based recovery in manufacturing is expected to be driven by the robust domestic demand.
+Despite the rising interest rates and external headwinds, the domestic and export demand remains resilient.
+The inflation is expected to anchor down to the pre-pandemic levels by the end of 2025.
+The broad-based recovery in manufacturing is expected to be driven by the robust export and domestic demand.
 Government focus on infrastructure and the capital investments by private sector are expected to drive growth in the medium term.
 The improving investment outlook backed by Production-Linked Incentive (PLI) schemes for various sectors is expected to draw-in private investment in the manufacturing sector.
 Despite the effect of global slowdown on exports of merchandise and services, the service sector is expected to maintain a healthy growth rate.

 Mechanical seal industry